Datavis-sp16/Datavis-sp16.github.io/lectures/color/slides.md

 .width3[![](oponent.svg)]

-Responses of cone cells are combined by the ganglial cells to produce these three signals: Lightness, Red-Green (or magenta-green), and Yellow-Blue.
-These are the signals sent to the brain.
+"Oponent Processing Theory" describes how the ganglial cells process the signals from the cone cells.
+Con cell responses are combined by the ganglial cells to produce these three signals:

+- Lightness
+- "Red-Green" (magenta vs. green)
+- Yellow-Blue.

+The Ganglia send these three signals to the brain.

 ---